If December is the season for giving, what is the season for asking? Let’s outstretch our hands and make space for our needs.

 May was one of the foremost psychologists and authors of the 20th century, known for augmenting the discipline with a philosophical concept of “being.”
 Yalom was inspired by May’s words and aligned his career with May’s thinking.

-The nature of their relationship, initiated by Yalom’s request for professional guidance, grew and crested in many forms but was always characterized by May giving succor to the younger Yalom.
-As May aged and eventually deteriorated in body and self, Yalom in his professional prime stepped into the more supportive role, eulogizing the great man and speaking his memory to the world.
+Their relationship, initiated by Yalom’s request for professional guidance, was always characterized by May giving succor to the younger Yalom.
+As May aged and deteriorated in body and self, Yalom stepped into a more supportive role, eulogizing the great man and speaking his memory to the world.

 Go on.
 Stretch your fingers and lift your palm.
 Extend your arm in a long, raised line.
 Breathe deeply and exhale.
 Now for the hard bit: stand there.
 With your hand open.